jchiare/landingpage/src/content/blog/gpt-3.5-vs-gpt-4.md

 * GPT-3.5 -> ~10 seconds
 * GPT-4 -> ~25 seconds

 **Note:** 25 seconds is a long time for a customer to wait for a response.
-Instead, it’s important to <a target="_blank" href="https://platform.openai.com/docs/api-reference/chat/create#chat/create-stream">stream the AI response</a> using server-sent-events (SSE) so that the first words are sent to your users within a few seconds.
+Instead, it’s important to <a target="_blank" href="https://platform.openai.com/docs/api-reference/chat/create#chat/create-stream">stream the AI response</a> so that the first words are sent to your users within a few seconds.

 There are a lot of other factors that influence this:
 * Load of OpenAI's APIs (US business hours are generally slower)
 * Complexity of prompt
-* Whether you have your own infrastructure set up with OpenAI (we’ve heard it costs 100K)
+* Whether you purchased dedicated compute infrastructure at OpenAI (we’ve heard it costs 100K)

 <hr>